-David also advises private-equity investors as they evaluate possible acquisitions, conducting due-diligence assessments of promising businesses (including solar-equipment and -installation companies) across the sector.
+David also advises private equity investors as they evaluate possible acquisitions, conducting due diligence assessments of promising businesses (including solar equipment and installation companies) across the sector.

-Examples of his work include:
+Examples of his recent work include the following:

-- leading a major US utility’s integrated corporate-strategy efforts, helping to optimize load, rate base, rates, and stranded costs by examining technology disruptions in front of and behind the meter
+- leading a major US utility’s integrated corporate strategy efforts, helping to optimize load, rate base, rates, and stranded costs by examining technology disruptions in front of and behind the meter

 - helping a large solar developer to shorten its execution cycles significantly across utility-scale, commercial, and residential projects